Only Dead Fish Go With The Flow.

 A Deep Dive On Our Swim.

-ECONYL® is regenerated nylon made from waste such as fishing nets from the oceans and other pre and post-consumer waste.
+ECONYL® is regenerated nylon made from pre and post-consumer waste such as fishing nets and other nylon waste.

-And these nets are then regenerated into ECONYL® that can be infinitely recycled.
+And these nets, together with other nylon waste such as fabric scraps, carpet flooring and industrial plastic, are then regenerated into ECONYL® yarn that can be infinitely recycled.

 More Than A Drop In The Ocean.